-If a child in provisional protection and care is admitted to secure care, the provisional care plan must be modified as soon as practicable, but within two working days of being placed in secure care.
+When a child in provisional protection and care is admitted to secure care, the provisional care plan must be modified as soon as practicable, but within two working days.
 Modification of the provisional care plan usually occurs at the Secure Care Initial Planning Meeting.
 Child protection workers may refer to Chapter 3.3: Secure care arrangements.

 The Court may at any time in the course of protection proceedings make an interim order on its own initiative or on the application of a party to the proceedings under s.133(1) of the Act.
 Where the Court makes an interim order, the child's provisional care plan must be reviewed, and where necessary modified.

 Under the Act, a child is in the care of the CEO if the child is:

 The initial care plan, care plan review and modification of a care plan are recorded in the Care Plan form in the Care Planning component in Assist.
 Information recorded in the child's last approved CIP populates in an editable format to the initial care plan, care plan review or care plan modification.
 If there is no approved CIP, no information will be populated.
 Once the care plan is approved, the decisions, steps and measures from each dimension populates those sections of the CIP, replacing any previous version.
 This information is non-editable and provides an outline of the care planning outcomes for the next care plan review.
 It is important that child protection workers keep the child's CIP up-to-date and approved before they commence the care planning process.
 Refer to the Assist User Guides (in related resources) for more information.